shreyamalogi/MyBestWorks/README.md

 ---

-## 📚 Shreya Malogi's Developer Portfolio 🤖
+## 📚 Shreya Malogi's Software Developer Portfolio 🤖

 "All of her projects feature meticulously structured documentation 📄, an engaging demo GIF 🎥, project files readily available in the repository 📂along with **functionality, tech stack, year of project , problem statement ❓, a detailed account of how I tackled the challenge 🛠️, instructions on how to run the project 🏃‍♂️, and guidance on contributing 🤝"**